MultiPoolMiner/MultiPoolMiner/README.md

         "BTC": "$Wallet",
     }

-To limit mining to well defined coins add a line "Coins":  ["<CoinName>", "<AnotherCoinName>","YetAnotherCoinName","..."]
+To limit mining to well defined coins add a line "Coins":  ["CoinName", "AnotherCoinName","YetAnotherCoinName","..."]

 To allow mining all coins remove the line "Coins": [...]

 E.g. to mine only the coins 'Pizza' and 'Vivo on Zpool change it to: